Cherry-Ayala/Cherry-Ayala/README.md

 ---

-### 🏈🍳🎮🏎️ Off the Clock
+### ### 🏈🍳🎮🏎️🎬📺 Off the Clock

-Football, cooking, gaming, and racing, these are just a few of the things that keep me inspired off the clock.
+Football, cooking, gaming, racing, movies, and TV - these are just a few of the things that keep me inspired off the clock.

 ---